Thomas Callister Hales: Biography

-Awards and memberships
+Awards

-Hales won the Chauvenet Prize in 2003 and a Lester R. Ford Award in 2008.
+Hales was an invited speaker at the International Congress of Mathematicians in 2002.
+He won the Chauvenet Prize in 2003, the R. E. Moore Prize in 2004, a Lester R. Ford Award in 2008, and a Fulkerson Prize in 2009.
+He was awarded the inaugural Robbins Prize of the American Mathematical Society in 2007.
 In 2012 he became a fellow of the American Mathematical Society.
-He was invited to give the Tarski Lectures in 2019; his three lectures were titled "A formal proof of the Kepler conjecture", "Formalizing mathematics", and "Integrating with Logic".
+He was invited to give the Tarski Lectures in 2019.
+His three lectures were titled "A formal proof of the Kepler conjecture", "Formalizing mathematics", and "Integrating with Logic".
+He was awarded the Senior Berwick Prize of the London Mathematical Society in 2020.